qeda/qeda/README.md

 This example will download component descriptions from [library repository](https://github.com/qeda/library/) then save them to disk and add to library manager.
 Last string is to generate component library in KiCad format (schematic symbols for [Eeschema](http://kicad-pcb.org/discover/eeschema/) as well as PCB footprints for [PcbNew](http://kicad-pcb.org/discover/pcbnew/)).

+Run it:

+    coffee first.coffee

+And find generated files in `./kikad` directory.

 _API will be documented soon._

 Component description